Our favourite products

 • CB power supply

-The MLA-S (RT) operates from the HAM band 60 m up to 10 m.
+The MLA-S (portable RT) operates from the HAM band 60 m up to 10 m.
 However, it requires manual switching of the band segments using JUMPers.
-MLA-S (RT) is remotely tuned, control of tuning and RF excitation up to 40 W is solved by Bias-T over a single coaxial cable.
+MLA-S (portable RT) is remotely tuned, control of tuning and RF excitation up to 40 W is solved by Bias-T over a single coaxial cable.
 The original CB4M with PWM is replaced by an "electronic selsyn", where the speed of the knob rotation on the CB left/right is transferred to the motor rotation on the MLA tuning capacitor.
 Power for the CB is provided by integrated Li-Ion batteries, which can be charged using a standard USB-C cable.
 The advantage of this solution is that it eliminates the RF QRM from the switching power supply.
 The current state of the art is such that for most commercial applications and uses (except for radio communication purposes), 50 Hz linear power supplies have been successfully replaced by lighter and smaller switching power supplies operating typically at 200 kHz, but which cause an increase in noise levels on the QRM bands of up to several S. The new CB solves this problem elegantly with an integrated rechargeable battery.

-The description of MLA-S (RT) in its original version described and labeled as MLA-S (light QRP RT) and the experience with its operation was described in the Czech electro magazine PE-AR by Lada OK1LO, see the attached translation of the original article.
+The description of MLA-S (portable RT) in its original version described and labeled as MLA-S (light QRP RT) and the experience with its operation was described in the Czech electro magazine PE-AR by Lada OK1LO, see the attached translation of the original article.
 His description was complemented by two other OKs, namely Jirka OK1CJN and Tomas OK3TV.

 Read more